-For years, I’ve flown with British Airways and nearly always choose World Traveller Plus.
-I opt for World Traveller Plus, because it’s just more comfortable – larger seats, more leg room, etc. I try to buy my tickets in the sale and can sometimes bag the World Traveller Plus cabin ticket for the same price as standard economy.
+For years, I’ve flown with British Airways almost exclusively and nearly always flown World Traveller Plus.
+I opt for World Traveller Plus, because it’s more comfortable with larger seats, more leg room, etc. Not all carriers have this ‘in between’ cabin, just Economy and Business.
+Whenever possible, I try to buy my tickets in the sale (although these are infrequent and ad hoc) and can sometimes bag the World Traveller Plus cabin ticket for the same price as standard economy.

 Time v Price